Skip to content

 Sunday review of upcoming week's schedule.
 Select 3-5 dinner recipes for weekdays.
 Create shopping list from recipes.
 One grocery trip Sunday afternoon.
 Prep vegetables and proteins ahead for quick weeknight assembly.
 Most households establish rhythm within 3-4 weeks.
 Template approach (Taco Tuesday, Pasta Wednesday) reduces planning effort.

-Does waste affect comparison?
+Does food waste affect the comparison?

 Related Calculators